delight-im/PHP-Auth/Migration.md

          ADD COLUMN "roles_mask" INTEGER NOT NULL CHECK ("roles_mask" >= 0) DEFAULT "0";
      ```

- * The outputs produced by the `Base64` class are not compatible with those from previous versions anymore.

  * The `Base64` class is now an external module and has been moved from the namespace `Delight\Auth` to the namespace `Delight\Base64`.
+The interface and the return values are not compatible with those from previous versions anymore.

 ## From `v4.x.x` to `v5.x.x`